burnsr77/burnsr77.github.io/interests/index.md

 ## Ultra-marathon runner

 I'm an ultra-marathon runner.
-Well, that may be a bit of a stretch, since to date I've only run a single 50km race.
-But I'm registered for a 100-mile race in March and may run a few others in the meantime.
-I'm including it here, though, because running long distances forms a large part of my identity at the moment.
+I can't wait to have time to run more, but to date I've run a 50km (30 miles) and a 50 mile race.
+Came in 3rd for my first marathon, 6th at the 50k, and 157th (out of 400) at the 50-mile.
+I don't get out as much as I would like, but running long distances forms a large part of my identity at the moment.
 I volunteer regularly at races, often run further than 20 miles in a workout, and am even a regular reader of UltraRunning Magazine!
 I am usually confronted with blank stares when I confess to people that I really enjoy watching ultra videos on YouTube!

-If I may brag for a moment...
-I also think I'm quite "good" at running: I won 3rd place in my first marathon in February 2014, and 6th in my 50k.
-That marathon had 1600 feet of elevation gain, and the ultra 4200 feet over 31 miles.
-The sense of community among ultrarunners is stronger than 23-year-old Arnold, and it's ridiculously easy to meet people through this sport.

 - - -